ishaan26/config_files/README.md

 # Install Refind (**IF YOU DONOT KNOW WHAT IT IS LEAVE IT ALONE**)

+sudo apt-add-repository ppa:rodsmith/refind
+sudo apt update
 sudo apt install refind
 ```

 ## Notes

+1. The Polybar config files have only been tested on Acer Predator Helios 300 G-572 and therefore correspond to its hardware only.
+You will need to change many of the settings to match your hardware.
-1. The linux config files have been tested on Ubuntu 19.10
+2. The linux config files have been tested on Ubuntu 19.10 and 20.04
-2. The mac files have been testede on Mac Os Catalinia 10.15.4
+3. The mac files have been testede on Mac Os Catalinia 10.15.4
-3. The andorid logo in termux shell is slightly offset towards right
+4. The andorid logo in termux shell is slightly offset towards right

 ### Pro tip